Published: February 2020 | Updated: October 2022

 - Help control skin problems due to yeast

 - Help eliminate smelly stool and gas (this benefit alone makes probiotics a no brainer)

 - Help regain system balance after taking antibiotics

 You’ve taken the time to research and read this article so you obviously love your dog(s) very much.
-And because you love them so much you want to be sure you supplement their diet with the most beneficial probiotic.
+And because you love them so much you want to be sure you supplement their diet with the most beneficial probiotic designed to optimize gut health for dogs.
 Not all are made with the absolute best ingredients in the right amounts or the right combination.
 Make sure you purchase from companies that have done their homework and are willing to share their resources and information with you.

-Fullbucket starts with the research and then proves out the ingredients with real world testing.
+Fullbucket starts with the research and then validates the ingredients with real world testing.
 We trial our products in animal clinics throughout the country to make our evaluations before we bring a product to market.
-We also use the most clinically proven, peer reviewed ingredients available to make our probiotics.
+We also use the most clinically proven, peer reviewed ingredients available to make our probiotics for dogs.

 Our formula also contains prebiotics.
-These guys are what feed the good microbes and help them repopulate.
-So, while the probiotic is kicking the bad microbes’ butt, our prebiotics, which use a unique combination of Mannan-oligosaccharide (don’t even try to pronounce it) feed the good guys helping them do their job more efficiently.
+These guys are what feed the good bacteria and help them repopulate.
+So, while the probiotic is kicking the bad bacteria to the curb, the prebiotics, which use a unique combination of Mannan-Oligosaccharides feed the good gut bacteria and help them do their job more efficiently.

-And finally, we include the enzymes Protease, Amylase, Lipase and Cellulase in the right concentrations to ensure your dog can properly digest the food he eats and absorb all of those nutrients.
+And finally, we include the digestive enzymes protease, amylase, lipase and cellulase in the right concentrations to ensure your dog can properly digest the food he eats and absorb all of those nutrients.